-Check in time at your hotel in Rome is after 14:00 so we recommend choosing a flight that arrives mid to late afternoon on Oct 28th.
-Check out time from your hotel in Rome on Nov 4th is 12:00.
-We will arrange local transfers from Fiumicino airport on the 28nd and to Fiumicino airport on the 4th.
+Check in time at your hotel in Rome is after 14:00 so we recommend choosing a flight that arrives mid to late afternoon.
+Check out time from your hotel in Rome is 12:00.
+We will arrange local transfers from Rome Airport and to Rome Airport on the first and last day of the tour.

 If you prefer to book with a travel agent, we are happy to recommend specialists in a number of countries around the world, please contact our office for more details.

 Travel Insurance Travel insurance is a requirement of our booking conditions and we recommend you investigate the options thoroughly to make sure that your trip is properly covered.
 Please be advised some insurers may require you to take out a policy within 15-20 days of booking your holiday to receive all of their insurance benefits.

 "The whole experience was brilliant.
 Very well put together in both the sites we saw and the sequence of visit, it was really made for us by the excellence of our guides.
 Their knowledge of Rome and the Romans is second to none and their delivery makes it living history.
 We feel certain that any trip that Michael and Paul were running would be excellent and would not hesitate to recommend them.
 Paul especially was so good in both his knowledge of the subject - the history of Rome and of the Romans - and in the way he put it across, he had our rapt attention all the time and really brought it all to life.